serverless/blog/posts/2017-05-10-serverless-v1.13.0.md

 ### Async value support for Serverless variables

-The widely requested support for Async serverless variables landed!
+The widely requested support for async serverless variables landed!

-Serverless Variables can now refer to functions which return a Promise, making the variable population super powerful.
+Serverless Variables can now refer to functions which return a promise, making the variable population super powerful.

-**You could e.g.:**
+**Example use cases**

 - Fetch and include secrets from a remote database
-- Connect variables to your teams secret management solution
+- Connect variables to your team's secret management solution
-- Pull data from internal resources / APIs
+- Pull data from internal resources/APIs
-- Read config data from your CI / CD server
+- Read config data from your CI/CD server
 - ...

 The possibilities are endless!